cgoepfert/web/content/authors/admin/_index.md

 ---

-Christina Göpfert is a machine learning PhD candidate.
-She likes to think about how to model and solve non-standard ML problems.
-Outside of work, she's an avid Crossfitter and traveler.
+Machine learning PhD candidate.
+I like to think about how to model and solve non-standard ML problems.
+Outside of work, I'm an avid Crossfitter, traveler and mother.